website2023/website2023/index.md

 layout: page
 ---

-Double Bagel Games is a small studio that launched in 2023 and is working on a number of fun, small mobile games.
+Double Bagel Games is a small studio that launched in early 2023 to make fun, small mobile games.
+My portfolio currently contains 5 games (most recent release was in July 2023).
+All games are free and do not contain in-app purchases or advertising.

-<strong>Want to play my games and get updates on new ones I'm making?
-Subscribe to my free email newsletter below.</strong>
+<strong>Subscribe to my free email newsletter below to play my 5 games.</strong>

 After subscribing, make sure to check your spam folder as the first email might arrive there.